Cow Barn Circa 1870

 The Cow Barn Story

 Odella and Albert Saulsbury built Cow Barn.
-Construction was completed in 1911.
-The couple made their home in town and did not live at the farm while it was active dairy.
-Their wealth was accomplished from success In Saulsbury Brothers vegetable processing.
+Original construction was completed in 1911.
+The couple made their home in town and did not live at the farm while it was an active dairy.
+Their wealth was accomplished from success in the Saulsbury Brothers vegetable processing.
 Cow Barn dairy was an attempt to diversify.
-Unfortunately, the very first heard had to be euthanized due to contraction of hoof and mouth disease.
+Unfortunately, the very first herd had to be euthanized due to severe illness.
 Cow Barn went through a few alternate business endeavors including scrapple making.
-The purchase of a new 150 pound pressure cooker seemed promising, but overnight the meat drippings fell upon the motor and the new machine exploded and the scrapple house was a total loss.
-Cow Barn became storage for many years.
-When the Great Depression hit, Odella and Albert lost many of their homes and businesses in town.
-It was then when the family removed the silos and created two residences.
-Odella developed the grounds into beautiful gardens and established a very prosperous business - florist, nursery, and gardens.
-It became a popular gathering place and she supported three generations with this lovely pursuit.
-Fast forward, Cow Barn became the place to celebrate special occasions – long before we bought it in 2018.
-We are honored to carry on…
+The purchase of a new 150 pound pressure cooker seemed promising, but overnight the meat drippings fell upon the motor and the new machine exploded and ultimately the scrapple house became another unsuccessful endeavor.
+Cow Barn then became storage for many years.